demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_Search_And_Block_Software_README.md

 This playbook will search a file or process activity of a software by a given image file name using Microsoft Defender For Endpoint.
-The analyst can than choose the files he wishes to block.
+The analyst can then choose the files to block.

 ## Dependencies